Feminism

 o

-It poses many problems for America's
+poses many problems for America's federalist system of government and the

-federalist system of government and the rights established in the U.S.
+rights established in the U.S. Constitution.

 o

-Many of the issues with which CEDAW concerns
+of the issues with which CEDAW concerns itself, such as access to health care

-of state or local jurisdiction in the U.S. constitutional order.
+and education, belong under the purview of state or local jurisdiction in the

-CEDAW requires national governments to work toward
+- CEDAW requires national governments to work

-expansive definition of discrimination against women:
+using this expansive definition of discrimination against women:

 o

-Furthermore, countries that have ratified CEDAW are
+countries that have ratified CEDAW are evaluated based on their compliance with

-meets at the UN several times a year.
+CEDAW by the CEDAW Committee, which meets at the UN several times a year.

 o

-The committee consistently oversteps its mandate,
+committee consistently oversteps its mandate, acting as a quasi-judicial body

-often do not share its radical social agenda, and committee meetings inevitably
+issuing forceful instructions to countries that often do not share its radical social

-serve as a forum for reinterpreting the terms agreed upon by the treaty
+reinterpreting the terms agreed upon by the treaty members.

-CEDAW is an ineffective and inappropriate
+- CEDAW is an ineffective and inappropriate

 instrument for advancing women's rights around the world.